Beshario/RoboND-DeepLearning-Project/README.md

 ## Finally:
-This model was exclusively trained on the person in the simulation. the same model can be used for anything of similar complexity as a human. more layers are needed for more complex imagery.
+This model was only trained on the person in the simulation. the same model can be used for anything of similar complexity as a human. more layers are needed for more complex imagery.
 This model could be used to segment animals and vehicles, however, it will need the required training beforehand.